 The city’s core provider of higher education is University of Newcastle.
 There are other campuses of major universities situated in Newcastle which offer various graduate and undergraduate courses.

-Request Information Part time Masters Degrees in Architecture in Newcastle in Australia 2017
+Request Information Part time Master's Programs in Architecture in Newcastle in Australia 2018

 The Master of Architecture is delivered using a mixture of problem based learning, design studio tutoring and lectures.
 Design Studio courses use an innovative problem based approach to learning wherein a range of concerns (technical, ecological, historical, theoretical and managerial)... [+]